Justin Leonard: Early life

+Broadcasting career

 In 2015, Leonard moved to Aspen, Colorado, which is not conducive to the year-round practice of golf and began to transition to a career as a golf announcer.
+Leonard joined Golf Channel in 2015 as an analyst for Golf Central "Live From" and PGA Tour live tournament coverage.

 After using his career money list exemption for the 2015–16 season and failing to make the FedEx Cup, Leonard played the 2016–17 season with past champion status.
 He played in only 16 tournaments that year, his best finish being a tie for 16th at the Northern Trust Open.
 In 2017, he played in only one tournament, the Texas Open, where he finished in 58th.

+In 2020, he assumed an elevated role on Golf Central "Live From" as an analyst on the program's primetime shows.

 He returned to the PGA for one event in 2022, competing in the Byron Nelson where he failed to make the cut.
 It was his last event before turning 50 and qualifying for the PGA Tour Champions.

-Golf announcer

-Leonard joined Golf Channel in 2015 as an analyst for Golf Central "Live From" and PGA Tour live tournament coverage.
-In 2020, he assumed an elevated role on Golf Central "Live From" as an analyst on the program's primetime shows.
+Leonard made his PGA Tour Champions debut at the 2022 Senior Players Championship where he finished in 61st place.

+In 2023, his first full season on the tour, he carded a course record score of 62 in the first round of the American Family Insurance Championship at University Ridge Golf Course in Madison, Wisconsin and finished tied for 4th, his best finish since 2014.
+Later that season he finished in a tie for 1st at the PURE Insurance Championship, but lost the playoff to Thongchai Jaidee on the 4th sudden-death hole.
+It was his best finish since winning the 2008 St. Jude Open.
+In February 2025, he won his first senior event, the Chubb Classic.